First Chauvin juror to speak publicly recounts stress of coming to court to ‘watch a Black man die’

 Cases of police officers who kill people on the job rarely go to trial and even more rarely yield convictions.
 Such cases have historically involved White prosecutors and largely White juries casting judgment on White police officers who have killed a person of color, Medwed said.

-“The fact this jury was somewhat representative of the community that was harmed is a vital part of this,” Medwed told The Washington Post.
+“The fact this jury was somewhat representative of the community that was harmed is a vital part of this,” Medwed told The Post.
 “When the book of this trial is written, it’ll be a vital chapter and not a footnote.”

-While it’s unclear how a less diverse jury would have decided, Medwed said their speedy deliberation indicated that the jurors were “uniformly horrified” by Chauvin’s actions.
+While it’s unclear how a less diverse jury would have decided, Medwed said jurors’ speedy deliberation indicated that they were “uniformly horrified” by Chauvin’s actions.
 “It crossed all lines,” he said.

 The makeup of the jury had been intensely scrutinized since the start of Chauvin’s trial.
 Judge Peter A. Cahill, who presided over the trial, tried to preserve the jurors’ anonymity both for their safety and for the integrity of the verdict.
-Cameras in the courtroom weren’t allowed to photograph or film the jurors and they were only referred to by number during the trial.
+Cameras in the courtroom weren’t allowed to photograph or film the jurors, and they were only referred to by number during the trial.
 What few details were known of the jurors were gleaned from the jury selection process.

 Last week, Cahill signed an order keeping the identity of the jurors and any identifying information on them sealed for six months.
 Jurors can electively identify themselves to the public and speak about their experience.